 Mr. Largo: No, you regained consciousness.
 Alison got first chair.
 And believe me, THIS IS NOT A DREAM!

-At the end of one Taz-Mania episode, Francis wakes up from a nightmare and a tonne weight lands on his head.
+- At the end of one Taz-Mania episode, Francis wakes up from a nightmare and a ton weight (from a trap he set for Taz) lands on his head.
 Then he wakes up and the weight lands on his head again...and again...and again...

 - The Venture Brothers Christmas special begins with Dr. Venture as Scrooge being shown his own grave.
 Like Scrooge, he wakes from the dream a changed man, his heart grown three sizes, nose glowing red and flying — he wakes up again, his face on the tv remote as the set clicks from one Christmas special to another.
 At the end of the show, his Christmas party ends abruptly as the compound erupts in an explosion set up by the Monarch.
 He wakes up yet again in the family jet, which has crash-landed in Bethlehem.

 - Of course as noted above, this trope is Truth in Television.
 However the other version of this is also technically possible if you choose to sleep inside of the dream you're having, then have a dream inside of the dream.